joergsimon/gmove/README.md

 The original indention of the author is for code demos, but feel free do use it for whatever you want.

-For how to use it for code demos, see the original blog post here: blog.jsimon.at
+For how to use it for code demos, see the original blog post here: http://blog.jsimon.at/2012/11/git-for-code-demos-introducing-gmove/

 technology
 ----------